 The CIC is a nonprofit created under Ohio law to facilitate economic development activities for the Clermont County commissioners, and has served in this capacity since 2004.

-Related: South Afton Commerce Park FAQ
+Related: South Afton Industrial Park FAQ

 The $4.9 million purchase, which was finalized today, was announced by Bob Proud, President of the Clermont County Board of Commissioners.
 Commissioners are members of the CIC Board of Trustees.
 “With this land, we will be able to offer manufacturers both inside and outside Clermont County a prime location,” Proud said.
 “Our job is to create the environment for economic development.
 The jobs themselves will come from the private sector.
 I support this effort because it will lead to good paying jobs for our residents and generate new property tax revenue to support the local school district, township services, and countywide services.”